PSYC 100

 Pre- or corequisite(s): None.

-This course surveys several important sub-areas of cognitive psychology including pattern recognition, attention, memory, category formation, imagery, problem solving, expertise and creativity, language, and decision making.
-Students will be introduced to many classic issues and landmark experiments in these areas, and will explore the research literature in specific topics of their choice.
+Surveys a range of topics within cognitive psychology, including pattern recognition, attention, memory, category formation, imagery, language, and decision making.
+Students explore classic and applied issues and participate in landmark experiments.
+Students review current literature on specific course-related topics of their choice.

 PSYC 241